KirillTregubov/SoundInsights/README.md

   <div align="center">
     <a href="docs/IconCopyright.md">Icon Copyright</a>
   </div>
-  <h2 align="center">Team Ez2Type</h2>
+  <h2 align="center">Sound Insights</h2>
   <p align="center">
-    A University of Toronto group project for CSC302 that generates recommendations based on Spotify tracks and playlists and has a playlist analyzer that displays interesting visualizations.
+    Find your next sound based on your favourite tracks or see all the interesting details about that one playlist you just can't get enough of.
+This is a University of Toronto group project for CSC302 that generates recommendations based on Spotify tracks and playlists and has a Spotify playlist analyzer that displays interesting visualizations.
     <div>
       <a href="https://github.com/KirillTregubov/csc302/tree/main/docs">Meeting Notes</a>
       ·